DragonFly On-Line Manual Pages

 Extra environment variables are:

-INSTALL_AS_USER Allow all manipulation to be done as a regular user
+INSTALL_AS_USER Allow to do all manipulation as a regular user instead

 It is expected that the user will ensure that every file